Gerifield/go-commander/README.md

 # Go commander

 This is a very small and easy ssh command runner.
-You can configure it with simple yaml file to run multiple commands on a server.
+You can configure it with simple yaml files to run multiple commands on multiple servers.

 Config example: